 The lower photo is of a flower on a 4 year old plant and the upper photo is of a flower on the same plant when 7 years old.
 These demonstrate that more mature plants often show flowers with more petals.
 The carpels and stamens are not as visible on photos of the more double flowers so I included both.

-‘Right Royal’ was listed in the Saunders catalogues in the Banquet group but Reath and Saunders suggested it fits better in the Tea Rose group and I agree.
+‘Right Royal’ was listed in the Saunders catalogues in the Banquet group but Reath and Saunders suggested it fits better in the Tea Rose group and I think it could be listed in either.
+Silvia considered it a dramatic plant.

 |Seedling No:||not known|